cjc/JSONPathCLI/readme.md

     Herman Melville
     J. R. R. Tolkien

+    $ jsonpath $..price sample.json
+    8.95
+    12.99
+    8.99
+    22.99
+    19.95

-If the results are javascript objects, or if the -j option is used to force json output, then the results are output as colorised json (using util.inspect)
+If the results are javascript objects, or if the ````-j```` option is used to force json output, then the results are output as colorised json (using util.inspect)

     $ jsonpath $..author sample.json -j
     [ 'Nigel Rees',